I made mistakes, says Bank of Ireland boss ahead of crisis inquiry hearings

-DUBLIN Bank of Ireland (BKIR.L) Chief Executive Richie Boucher said he had made mistakes in the run-up to the Irish banking crisis and will take full responsibility for them when he appears before a parliamentary inquiry.
+DUBLIN Feb 27 Bank of Ireland Chief Executive Richie Boucher said he had made mistakes in the run-up to the Irish banking crisis and will take full responsibility for them when he appears before a parliamentary inquiry.

 Parliament is holding the public inquiry into the crisis seven years after the near-collapse of the banking sector, with many voters frustrated that bank executives, regulators and politicians have not been held accountable.

-Irish taxpayers had to stump up 64 billion euros (46 billion pounds) - equivalent to around 40 percent of annual economic output - to rescue the banking sector.
+Irish taxpayers had to stump up 64 billion euros ($72 billion) - equivalent to around 40 percent of annual economic output - to rescue the banking sector.
 Bank of Ireland received 4.8 billion euros, though it has since returned more than that amount to the state.

 "I was part of a management team, I made those mistakes," Boucher told a news conference on Friday, a day after the inquiry's committee asked him to give evidence in the next set of hearings, which begin on April 22.